ksu-cs-textbooks/cc120/content/2-http/03-network-panel.md

 {{<youtube e1gAyQuIFQo>}}

 Also, open the <a href="https://devtools.glitch.me/network/getstarted.html" target="_blank">Get Started Demo</a> page it references.
+(This example is outdated.
+Feel free to try any other website to test the features )

 Or, if you prefer you can work through the <a href="https://developer.chrome.com/docs/devtools/network/#open" target="_blank">written version of the tutorial</a>